 Introduction:

-This project delves into the scheduling problem presented in the article by Kellerer and Strusevich dealing with difficult NP knapsack problems, process scheduling and with finding approximate FPTAS solutions.
+This project delves into the scheduling problem presented in the article by Kellerer and Strusevich that dealing with NP hard knapsack problems, process scheduling and with finding approximate FPTAS solutions.

 Knapsack Problem: The term refers to problems involving placing objects with a maximum quantity of values in a knapsack with a limited volume.

-Complex Knapsack Problems: A group comprising of thousands of problems where if a polynomial solution for one of the problems is found then it can be proved that is computationally easy to examine every problem in order to determine if the proposed solution is valid.
+NP hard problems: A group comprising of thousands of problems where if a polynomial solution for one of them exist then it can be proved that for all problems that there is computationally easy way to examine them in order to determine if the proposed solution is valid, there is also computationally easy way to solve it.

-Approximate FPTAS format Solution: A Solution that includes the use of approximation algorithms and is considered the most effective approximation algorithm type for complex NP problems.
-This approximation algorithm gives for each ε selected, approximation of S * (+1 ε) (for minimal problems) in polynomial complexity for variables 1/ ε,n.
+Approximate FPTAS format Solution: A Solution that includes the use of approximation algorithms and is considered the most effective approximation algorithm type for NP hard problems.
+This approximation algorithm gives for each ε selected, approximation of S * (+1 ε) (for minimum problems) in polynomial complexity for variables 1/ ε,n.

 Problem Description: